flycheck/flycheck/doc/languages.rst

       .. defcustom:: flycheck-rust-binary-name

-         The name of the binary to pass to ``cargo rustc --TARGET-TYPE``, as a string.
+         The name of the binary to pass to ``cargo check --TARGET-TYPE``, as a string.

          For `rust-cargo`, always required unless `flycheck-rust-crate-type` is